Christophe-Foyer/darknet_wsl_cuda_install_scripts/README.md

 Days of my life went into this and I will never get them back.
 I was tired of typing variations of commands so I've now strealined bug-squashing.

 Pray for no cuda errors.
+Feel free to ask me questions or post issues.
+Hope this helps!